mahmoud-moursy/KongScript/README.md

 ## A JavaScript preprocessor with fancier syntax.

 - P.S: MonkeyScript is not afraid to use modern JS features in its compiler for the sake of simplicity.
 You may want to run your output through Babel or a similar preprocessor!
+- Contributors: Please avoid attempting to contribute.
+Your mind will not make it out of the codebase in one piece.
+You can _try_.
+You will fail.

 ### You Should Know: